SchoolOfCode/project-guidelines/README.md

 ## Planning: Part 2

 - Break your plan up into epics, milestones and issues
-- Keep track in either trello or even better github projects.
+- Keep track in either trello or even better github projects or jira.
 - Estimate the complexity using story point poker
 - Prioritise
 - Find out which issues are blockers for others (which things need to be completed before something else can be started)
 - Plan your sprint.
-  - We reccomend no longer that a week,
+  - We reccomend no longer that a week.
-    Sort what is in your current sprint, what is in your stretch goals, and what is the future vision
+  - Sort what is in your current sprint, what is in your stretch goals, and what is the future vision
 - Delegate to pairs

 ## Track